 Who will be taken more seriously in the office, the employee that dresses neatly and professionally or one that wears a t-shirt and flip-flops?
 Even if you work at a more casual office, think carefully about how you are presenting yourself.
 You may be allowed to dress however you want, but that doesn’t mean you should throw decorum out the window.

-Employees that are confident in their abilities are taken serious because they stand by their opinions and their work.
+Employees that are confident in their abilities are taken seriously because they stand by their opinions and their work.
 As soon as you start doubting yourself, others will question your credibility.
 It’s one thing to be humble, but it’s another thing to second-guess yourself in a way that makes your coworkers distrust your competence.

 It’s important to have fun while at work, but be careful you don’t get too carried away.
 If you’re perceived as a jokester, your work may not be taken seriously.
 When your team is more relaxed and the office is engaging in more jovial banter, it is appropriate to be more light-hearted.
 You don’t have to be a serious person for your work to be taken seriously, but just remember your colleagues and your boss may question the quality of your work if you are always the office clown.